Skip to main content

 A2A agents are pre-built agents that are ready to go.
 No need to set up agent deployment, memory, etc. Just send text directly to the relevant agent with your StackOne API key and account ID.

-Create a multi-agent system with a single agent in your preferred framework.
-Just set up your custom orchestrator agent with the A2A MCP.
+Create a multi-agent system in your preferred framework.
+Set up your orchestrator agent to delegate tasks to StackOne’s A2A agents.

 Context bloat reduces the reliability of complex projects.
 Replacing tools with agents keeps tool calls out of the context, and improves accuracy and maintainability as your system grows.

-StackOne empowers your agents to discover, understand, and execute real-world business actions with minimal setup and maximal flexibility, all secured by unified, enterprise authentication.
+StackOne lets your agents discover and execute business actions with minimal setup, secured by unified enterprise authentication.

 How StackOne A2A Works